larsbs/cbh-take-home-project/src/Refactoring.md

   : typeof event.partitionKey !== 'string' ?
 JSON.stringify(event.partitionKey) : event.partitionKey;
 ```

-However, even though this approach would lead to shorter code, it would not necessarily make it easier to read since it either involves a complicated nested ternary or it doesn't as clearly list what happens when the `partitionKey` is `null`.
-And most of the time, I prefer to optimize for reading code rather than for writing code.
+Although this approach would result in shorter code, it may not necessarily make it easier to read since it either involves a complicated nested ternary or it does not as clearly state what happens when the `partitionKey` is `null`.
+In most cases, I prefer to optimize for code readability rather than code length.

-Another thing important to mention probably, is how there are no more `let` variables, and instead, `const` has been used, so it's easier to keep track of values and assignments.
-We have also removed the not super appropiately named `candidate` variable.
+It is also important to mention that there are no more `let` variables used in the refactored code.
+Instead, `const` has been used to make it easier to keep track of values and assignments.
+Additionally, I have removed the variable `candidate`, which was not appropriately named.